greencoast-studios/discord.js-extended/README.md

       guildOnly: true, // Whether the command may only be used in a guild.
 Defaults to false.
       nsfw: false, // Whether the command may only be used in a NSFW channel.
 Defaults to false.
       ownerOnly: false, // Whether the command may only be used by the owner.
 Defaults to false.
-      userPermissions: Permissions.FLAGS.MANAGE_CHANNELS, // The PermissionResolvable representing the permissions that users require to execute this command.
+      userPermissions: PermissionsBitField.Flags.ManageChannels, // The PermissionResolvable representing the permissions that users require to execute this command.
 Defaults to null.
       ownerOverride: true, // Whether the owner may execute this command even if they don't have the required permissions.
 Defaults to true.
       dataBuilder: new SlashCommandBuilder() // You do not need to use .setName() and .setDescription(), they're handled internally with the data above.
     });